Understanding gender diversity

 • physical symptoms such as a stomach ache or headache.

-If you think that your child is experiencing issues with gender you can find ways to support them here.
-However, if they are feeling distressed and it is impacting their ability to function contact the services below.
+If you think that your child is experiencing issues with gender, you can find more resources to support them on our collection page.
+However, if they’re feeling distressed and it’s impacting their ability to function, get in touch with a mental health professional or contact a LGBTQIA+ support service.